 - “Thanks for registering!
 See you there!” (mention registrants, especially social media influencers)

-21. Cross the streams: If you find that you’re getting traction on one social network, but not others, move the conversation around.
+If you find that you’re getting traction on one social network, but not others, move the conversation around.
 If someone shares something on Facebook, thank them on Twitter.
-If someone mentions the event on Google+, say hi to them on LinkedIn.
+If someone mentions the event on Twitter, say hi to them on LinkedIn.

 As you can see, we’re recommending a lot social media activity, taking advantage of any excuse to connect, mention, post, tweet and link.

 Create a standard Powerpoint template and share it with your speakers.
 It may only be two slides (a title slide and an interior slide) but it will have fonts and colors that match the event theme.
-This will help things look good later, when you share the presentations after the event (see Post-Event Email below).
+This will help things look good later when you share the presentations after the event (see post-event email below).

 Example: Create a promotion code “BOB50” that gives $50 off to registrants.
 Share this code with Bob, your keynote speaker.
 Bob starts tweeting the code to his network and registrations start rolling in.
 In the end, the registration report in Eventbrite shows you the code was used ten times.
 Now you can write Bob a check for $500 (and a thank you card) for his help promoting the event.